20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 dy/dv4 = 1 (differentiate y = v4 with respect to v4)
 ```

 What we're looking for is to solve for dy/dx.
-So to do that in forward mode, we start multiplying up from the root:
+So to do that in forward mode, you start multiplying up from the root:

 ```
 dv2/dx = dv1/dx * dv2/dv1 = 2 * v1 = 2 * x